 Apple strudel is one of the most popular dishes in Austria, the oldest record being a handwritten recipe from 1696 housed in the Vienna City and State Library.
 However, it’s likely to have been adopted from other countries that made up the Habsburg Empire.
 Early recipes used a pastry made from unleavened dough and today it’s usual to use filo/phyllo pastry – a modern version.
 It is delicious served with ice cream, cream, or vanilla sauce.

-**Filo pastry dries out very quickly.
-Remove only the number of sheets from the packet that are required for the recipe and keep these covered with clingfilm until needed.
+- **Filo pastry dries out very quickly.
+Remove only the number of sheets required from the packet and keep these covered with clingfilm/plastic wrap until needed.